andriescoetsee/ml_overfitting_underfitting/README.md

 In short regularisation helps solving overfitting, making our model generalize well when seeing new data, which is what we want!

-The way this is done is by using a traning dataset and a validation dataset to find the optimal hyperparameters (regularization parameters).
+The way this is done is by using a training dataset and a validation dataset to find the optimal hyperparameters (regularization parameters).
 See graph below for how this works in a Tree Regression example.

 ![Regularisation and Generalization test 2](https://user-images.githubusercontent.com/34986276/130910089-935d0ddf-2ba1-409c-943a-4738e62d5986.png)